-- 1.1 The Board oversees the business affairs of the Company and assumes responsibility for the Group's overall strategic plans, key operational initiatives, major funding and investment proposals, financial performance reviews and corporate governance practices. - 1.2 All directors exercise due diligence and independent judgment, and are obliged to act in good faith and in the best interests of the Company. - 1.3 To facilitate effective management, certain functions have been delegated to various board committees, namely the Audit Committee ("AC"), the Nominating Committee ("NC") and the Remuneration Committee ("RC"), each of whose members are drawn from members of the Board (together "Board Committees" and each a "Board Committee").
+Guidelines of the Code Corporate Governance Practices of the Company 1.1 The Board oversees the business affairs of the Company and assumes responsibility for the Group's overall strategic plans, key operational initiatives, major funding and investment proposals, financial performance reviews and corporate governance practices.
+1.2 All directors exercise due diligence and independent judgment, and are obliged to act in good faith and in the best interests of the Company.
+1.3 To facilitate effective management, certain functions have been delegated to various board committees, namely the Audit Committee ("AC"), the Nominating Committee ("NC") and the Remuneration Committee ("RC"), each of whose members are drawn from members of the Board (together "Board Committees" and each a "Board Committee").
 Each of these Board Committees has its own written terms of reference and its actions are reported to and monitored by the Board.
 Minutes of the Board Committee meetings are available to all Board members.
-All the Board Committees are actively engaged and play an important role in ensuring good corporate governance in the Company and within the Group. - 1.4 The schedule of all the Board Committee meetings for the calendar year is usually given to all the directors well in advance.
-Besides the scheduled meetings, the Board has held meetings as and when required.
-The Company's Articles of Association (the "Articles") allow a Board meeting to be conducted by means of telephone and video conference or similar communications equipment.
-A record of the directors' attendance at meetings of Board and Board Committees for the financial year ended 31 December 2014 ("FY2014"), as well as frequency of such meetings, is set out in Table 1.
+All the Board Committees are actively engaged and play an important role in ensuring good corporate governance in the Company and within the Group.
+1.4 The schedule of all the Board and Board Committee meetings for the calendar year is usually given to all the directors well in advance.
+Besides the scheduled meetings, the Board and Board Committees have held meetings as and when required.
+The Company's Articles of Association (the "Articles") allow a Board or a Board Committee meeting to be conducted by means of telephone or similar communications equipment (which may include video conference).
+A record of the directors' attendance at meetings of Board and Board Committees for FY2015, as well as the frequency of such meetings, is set out in Table 1.
 1.5 The Company has formulated guidelines setting forth matters reserved for the Board's decision.
-The management of the Company (the "Management") was also given clear directions on matters (including set thresholds for certain operational matters relating to subsidiaries) that require the Board's approval.
+The management of the Company (the "Management") was also given clear directions on matters (including set thresholds for certain operational matters relating to subsidiaries) that require provided at management levels to facilitate operational efficiency.

+the Board's approval.
 In addition, the Board has adopted a set of internal controls which sets out approval limits for financial transactions conducted by the Company, investments, lending, borrowings, guarantees and cheque signatories' arrangements.
-Approval sub-limits are also provided at management levels to facilitate operational efficiency.
+Approval sub-limits are also